 In addition to avoiding foods that can damage your teeth, it is also recommended to avoid behaviors that can cause damage as well.
 Some examples include: nail biting, ice chewing, and using your teeth to open bottles and packages.
 Basically, you should avoid using your teeth for anything but biting and chewing food.

-Overall, everyone here at The Sadati Center for Aesthetic Dentistry hopes that this guide will help you to preserve your oral health during the covid-19 outbreak.
+Overall, everyone here at at the Florida Center for Aesthetic Dentistry hopes that this guide will help you to preserve your oral health during the covid-19 outbreak.
 By maintaining proper oral hygiene, managing your sugar levels, wearing your mouthguard, and avoiding certain foods and behaviors, you have the best chance of keeping your teeth in good condition and avoiding potential dental emergencies.
 In the case that you do have a dental emergency, call our office for further information.